RiddhiKhetani/easydcer/README.md

 + Once all the above steps are done, Execute the script like you would do with any other normal bash script

-  + `sudo ./easydcer install` - to install the script onto your system
+  + `./easydcer install` - to install the script onto your system
   + After that refer to `easydcer --help` - to understand how the script works

 ###### Enjoy Scripting 🙂